An Introduction to String Diagrams for Computer Scientists: Semantics

-All of this means that, given the free monoidal category $\FreeMC{\Sigma}$ over some signature $\Sigma$, specifying a monoidal functor $\sem{-}\from \FreeMC{\Sigma}\to\Set$ involves assigning a set to each element of $\Sigma_0$ and a function $\sem{c}\from \sem{v}\to\sem{w}$ for each $c\from v\to w$ in $\Sigma_1$, as explained above.
-Then the semantics of an arbitrary diagram can be obtained by using the definition of composition (notice the inversion of the usual notation for composition) and the Cartesian product:
+\item Since $\FreeSMC{\Sigma,E}$ is \emph{free}, to fully specify such a monoidal functor $\sem{\cdot}\from \FreeSMC{\Sigma}\to\Set$, it suffices to assign a set to each element of $\Sigma_0$ and a function $\sem{c}\from \sem{v}\to\sem{w}$ for each operation $c\from v\to w$ in $\Sigma_1$, such that they verify the axioms in $E$. \end{enumerate} We see from points 1. and 2. above that the semantics of an arbitrary string diagram $d$ can be computed from the semantics of the generating operations of $\Sigma$ and how they are composed together to form $d$, using~\ref{eq:functoriality-set}.